Anna Airy

 Anna Airy (6 June 1882 – 23 October 1964) was an English oil painter, pastel artist and etcher.
-She was one of the first women officially commissioned as a war artist and was recognised as one of the leading women artists of her generation.
+She was one of the first officially commissioned as a war artist and was recognised as one of the leading artists of her generation.

 Early life and education

 Anna Airy was born on 6 June 1882 in Greenwich, London, the daughter of Anna (née Listing) and Wilfrid Airy, an engineer who worked on Orwell Park Observatory.
 Her paternal grandparents were Richarda and George Biddell Airy, the Astronomer Royal.
 Her maternal grandfather was Professor Johann Benedict Listing of the University of Göttingen and her parents met through her grandparents' European scientific connections and married in Göttingen on 27 April 1881.
 Airy's German mother died a fortnight after her birth and baby Anna was raised by two of her paternal aunts, Christabel and Annot Airy.

 Her aunts were both artists and encouraged her interest, as did her father who Airy later remembered promising "if I persisted in going in for art when I left school that he would give me the finest art education either in this country or on the Continent that could be had at that time, after which I must stand on my own two feet".

 Airy trained at the Slade School of Fine Art in London from 1899 to 1903, where she studied alongside William Orpen and Augustus John, and under Fred Brown, Henry Tonks and Philip Wilson Steer.
 Airy won prizes at the Slade School for portrait, figure, and other subjects including the Slade School Scholarship in 1902.
 She also won the Melville Nettleship Prize in 1900, 1901 and 1902.

 During her time as a student, she explored life outside her middle class upbringing, visiting gambling dens and attending prize fights.
 She claimed to have been in one such establishment when a murder took place, only escaping being questioned by the police by the help of a cardsharp friend.
 These visits influenced a number of her works such as The Gambling Club and A Cast of Dice.